512-869-8821 [email protected]

 Nuclear Sclerotic – Courtesy National Eye Institute

-Like wrinkles, there is no way to prevent the development, but only slow the progression.
-Sun protection to block UV rays is the key preventative step that can be taken.
+Like wrinkles, there is no way to completely stop the development of cataracts, only to slow the progression.
+Sun protection to block UV rays is a key preventative step that can be taken.

-Treatment includes cataract surgery for the removal of the natural lens, and replacement with a clear, artificial lens (intra ocular lens, or IOL).
-This procedure has advanced dramatically in the last decade, resulting in procedures that are fast, painless, and much more precise than ever.
+Treatment includes cataract surgery for the removal of the natural lens and replacement with a clear, artificial lens (intra-ocular lens, or IOL).
+This procedure has advanced dramatically in the last decade, resulting in fast, painless, and more precise surgery than ever.

-Premium multifocal lenses also allow for the correction of both distance and near vision into the IOL, in an effort to remove the need for glasses completely.
+Premium multifocal lenses allow for the correction of both distance and near vision into the IOL to remove the need for glasses completely.
 Vision is clearer, colors are brighter and more distinguishable, and the dependency on glasses is greatly reduced.
-The procedure is also typically covered by medical insurances and Medicare plans.
+The procedure is also typically covered by medical insurance and Medicare plans.

 Dr. Birkmann co-manages cataract surgeries, which means that the screening and pretesting procedures will be performed in our office, as well as post-operative visits to ensure a successful outcome after surgery.